agiledev-students-fall2024/4-final-project-task-destroyer/README.md

    cd back-end
    npm start
    ```
+   The back-end server should be running on http://localhost:4000

 2. Navigate to the front-end folder and start the frontend application:

    ```bash
    cd front-end
    npm start
    ```
+   The front-end should be accessible on http://localhost:3000

 ### Testing